The Boundary value problems for second order elliptic operators satisfying a Carleson condition: The Square Function for the Gradient of a Solution

 where we integrate by parts and only obtain a boundary term when $i=n$.
-We deal now with the solid integral.
+Now we look at the solid integral.
 This gives

 where the last term only appears for $i=n$ (as $\partial_n(t)=1$).
-We notice that the first term here is of the same type as the first term in (\ref{e8}) and hence bounded by $\varepsilon \int_{U}N_r(\nabla u)^2\,d\sigma$.
+We notice that the first term here is of the same type as the first term in (\ref{e8}) and hence bounded by $C\|\mu\|_{Carl} \int_{U}N_r(\nabla u)^2\,d\sigma$.
 The second term is handled exactly as (\ref{e7}) (noticing that $|v_j|\le |\nabla u|$).
-Hence this term is (in absolute value) no greater than where $K>0$ can be arbitrary small and $\varepsilon>0$ depends on the Carleson norm of the coefficients.
+Hence this term is (in absolute value) no greater than where $K>0$ can be arbitrary small.
 Thus as before by choosing $K$ sufficiently small this term can be absorbed into the left-hand side of (\ref{e10}).

 The third term of (\ref{e21}) is another \lq\lq error" term of type similar to (\ref{eqERR}).
 We will handle this at the end.
 Hence the only term remaining is Here we introduced an extra term $1=\partial_n(t)$ and now integrate by parts again.
 This gives